natek434/pricedropp/README.md

 See [docs/manual-preview.md](./docs/manual-preview.md) if you need to manually trigger the product preview scraper (includes both Unix shell and Windows PowerShell examples).

+## Google Shopping integration

+Google does not expose a public Shopping Search API that returns the same consumer-facing results page we surface inside PriceDropp.
+The official "Content API for Shopping" only works for merchants who list their own products and cannot be used to query arbitrary listings.
+For details on why and the alternatives we support, see [the Google Shopping integration notes](docs/google-shopping-integration.md).

 ## Structure

 - `apps/web` — Next.js app with auth, tRPC, REST feeds